 While all three activities involve the ocean and the breath, they are all somehow unique in their way yet can be very complimentary to each other.

 Snorkeling provides you with an unlimited air supply to explore the ocean from the surface while breathing through a snorkel.
 Scuba diving involves diving with specific equipment that allows you to breathe underwater for a certain amount of time.

-The minimum age requirement to enroll in the PADI freediver course, the first level of the PADI freediving programme is 15 years old.
+The minimum age requirement set by PADI to enroll in the PADI freediver course, the first level of the PADI freediving program is 15 years old.
 The PADI Basic freediver course which is a subset of the freediver course requires a minimum age of 12 years old.
 There is no maximum age limit as long as a person possesses a good level of fitness.

-The only physical requirement needed to enroll in a PADI freediving course is to be able to swim without time limit 200m non stop with any stroke or swim 300m with mask, snorkel and fins.
+The only physical requirement needed to enroll in a PADI freediving course is to be able to swim 200m non-stop without a time limit with any stroke or swim 300m with a mask, snorkel, and fins.
 Swimming is a basic skill that will ensure your safety once in water and will make you feel more comfortable during the course.

 The biggest difficulty that most person face during a freediving course is ear equalization and any problem connected with ears or nasal sinuses may affect your progress or even make diving impossible.
 For women being pregnant might be an issue for deep diving.